Reinforcement Learning for Unsupervised Domain Adaptation in Spatio-Temporal Echocardiography Segmentation: Method

 \subsection{Rewards}

 A key strength of RL and, by extension, of the segmentation RL formalism, is its flexibility in optimizing any non-differentiable objectives.
-This allows to incorporate multiple reward components to specifically address segmentation errors.
+This allows multiple reward components to be incorporated into the framework to specifically address segmentation errors.
 Accordingly, we define a set of rewards $R$ used for 3D segmentation RL training, where each individual reward $r$ corresponds to a pixel-wise error map providing feedback on a distinct type of segmentation errors.
 Rewards are categorized as adaptive, which evolve and improve at each iteration of the RL framework, or static, which are pre-trained in step 0 and remain fixed throughout the domain adaptation process.

-In order to account for errors detected by each reward, reward fusion allows for the aggregation of feedback from all rewards in $R$.
+To account for errors detected by each reward, reward fusion allows for the aggregation of feedback from all rewards in $R$, through a fusion operator $f_\mathrm{fusion}$.
 At pixel $(i,j)$ in frame $t$, the advantage function is defined by the rewards, divergence constraint $C_{\mathit{KL}}$ (see Sec.\ref{sec:policy_opt}) and value function as: